-Autonomous cars are like planes.
+Autonomous cars are like planes, although they work by themselves, you ought to get them checked timely on just car checks.
 You know they are safer than normal cars, but still, you have some bad feelings.
 Building trust is not an easy thing.
 When we face a challenge like this at UX studio, we usually start observing how people behave and test different ideas with quick prototypes.

 People look at the driver’s face when they want to make sure that he or she is in control and sees everything.
 This instinctive human behavior won’t disappear because of some new technology, so it’s better to adapt to it.
 We imagine the self-driving cars with one display in the center.
 Everyone in the car can see it and it shows the state of the car all the time.
 This will be the “face” of the driver that you can check if you want.